 The Mike Ross Accounting Scholarship

 This scholarship was endowed in 2005 to assist student who are BSBA Accounting majors.
-Students must earn a grade of "C" or better to receive a $75.00 book reimbursement (or the cost of the book, whichever is less) for the following accounting classes: ACCT 332, ACCT 334, ACCT 340, ACCT 344, ACCT 432, ACCT 435, ACCT 436 and one three-hour accounting elective from the restricted list identified in the GSC catalog.
+Students must earn a grade of "C" or better to receive a $75.00 book reimbursement (or the cost of the book, whichever is less) for the following accounting classes: ACCT 331, ACCT 332, ACCT 334, ACCT 337, ACCT 340, ACCT 344, ACCT 432, ACCT 435, ACCT 436, ACCT 438, and one three-hour accounting elective from the restricted list identified in the GSC catalog.
 Applicants must submit original proof of purchase from the bookstore or a similar vendor, no exceptions, to the GSC Foundation Office at the beginning of the semester.
 The student is responsible for submitting their final grades to the GSC Foundation at the end of the semester.

 Thelma Wilson Samples Delta Zeta Sorority Scholarship

 Established by Thelma Wilson Samples to support members of the Theta-Xi Chapter of the Delta Zeta Sorority.
 This scholarship will be awarded to a female student who is a "legacy" of a member of this Chapter or of Delta Zeta Sorority.